aliannejadi/ClariQ/README.md

 * `./data/question_bank.tsv` is a TSV file containing all the questions in the collection, as well as their ID's.
 Participants' models should select questions from this file.
 * `./data/top10k_docs_dict.pkl.tar.gz` is a `dict` containing the top 10,000 document ID's retrieved from ClueWeb09 and ClueWeb12 collections for each topic.
 This may be used by the participants who wish to leverage documents content in their models.
 * `./data/single_turn_train_eval.pkl` is a `dict` containing the performance of each topic after asking a question and getting the answer.
 The evaluation tool that we provide uses this file to evaluate the selected questions.
+* `./data/multi_turn_train_eval.pkl.tar.gz.**` and `./data/multi_turn_dev_eval.pkl.tar.gz` are `dict`s that contain the performance of each conversation after asking a question from the `question_bank` and getting the answer from the user.
+The evaluation tool that we provide uses this file to evaluate the selected questions.
+Notice that these `dict`s are built based on the synthetic multi-turn conversations.
+* `./data/dev_synthetic.pkl.tar.gz` and `./data/train_synthetic.pkl.tar.gz` are two compressed `pickle` files that contain `dict`s of synthetic multi-turn conversations.
+We have generated these conversations following the method explained in [[1]](#ref1).
 * `./src/clariq_eval_tool.py` is a python script to evaluate the runs.
 The participants may use this tool to evaluate their models on the `dev` set.
 We would use the same tool to evaluate the submitted runs on the `test` set.
 * `./sample_runs/` contains some sample runs and baselines.
 Among them, we have included the two oracle models `BestQuestion` and `WorstQuestion`, as well as `NoQuestion`, the model choosing no question.
 Participants may check these files as sample run files.
 Also, they could test the evaluation tool using these files.